BuildACell/bioCRNpyler/README.md

 [![PyPI version](https://badge.fury.io/py/biocrnpyler.svg)](https://badge.fury.io/py/biocrnpyler)

-BioCRNPyler is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+BioCRNPyler (pronounced Bio-Compiler) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.